-What is a communication funnel
+What is a communication funnel?

 - Process – Just like a sales funnel, a communication funnel is a living organism, too.
-When a brand decides to modify its voice, vary the tone or remake the style guide, communication changes.
+When a brand decides to modify its voice, vary the tone or remake its style guide, communication changes.

 A communication funnel turns a READER into a brand FOLLOWER.

-What these two funnels have in common
+What do these two funnels have in common?

 The stages of a sales funnel are the following five:

-- Content writing (content marketing)
+- Content writing (content marketing);

-- Copywriting (compelling writing)
+- Copywriting (compelling writing);

-- UX writing (user experience writing)
+- UX writing (user experience writing).

 Both funnels start with the same stage

-What are the differences between a sales funnel and a communication funnel
+What are the differences between a sales funnel and a communication funnel?

 So far, we’ve seen:

-- What a sales funnel is
+- In the first place, what a sales funnel is;

-- What a communication funnel is
+- Then, what a communication funnel represents;